awsdocs/aws-iot-docs/developerguide/iot-secure-tunneling-troubleshooting.md

-# Resolving AWS IoT secure tunneling connectivity issues by rotating client access tokens<a name="iot-secure-tunneling-troubleshooting"></a>
+# Resolving AWS IoT secure ing connectivity issues by rotating client access tokens<a name="iot-secure-tunneling-troubleshooting"></a>

 When you use AWS IoT secure tunneling, you might run into connectivity issues even if the tunnel is open\.
 The following sections show some possible issues and how you can resolve them by rotating the client access tokens\.
 To rotate the client access token \(CAT\), use the [RotateTunnelAccessToken](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-secure-tunneling_RotateTunnelAccessToken.html) API or the [rotate\-tunnel\-access\-token](https://docs.aws.amazon.com/cli/latest/reference/iotsecuretunneling/rotate-tunnel-access-token.html) AWS CLI\.
 Depending on whether you run into an error with using the client in the source or destination mode, you can rotate the CAT either in source or destination mode, or both\.